github1001/resManWebJS/README.md

 //To run it do a npm install.
 Use a@a.com, 123456 for the dashboard

-//Please get and upload your own key configuration from firebase and edit them at
+//Please get and upload your own key configuration from firebase and edit them at firebaseconfig.js before running them